 Universal life insurance is a type of permanent life insurance that's much more flexible.
 It's the only policy that lets you change premium payments and increase or decrease your payout (death benefit) amount.
 That's the universal life insurance definition, but the common situations are what's really interesting about this policy type.

 Specific situations: If you have major expenses that will end, such as paying off a mortgage, business loan, or children's college, then this flexible policy might be a good option for you.
 When you pay major expenses off, you can easily lower your premium payment for extra cash now and decrease your payout benefit.
 As long as your policy stays active, you're guaranteed to get the payout benefit.
 Here are some additional facts regarding universal life insurance:

 - Coverage and policy last your entire lifetime

 - Medical exam is required to start a policy

 - Policy may build cash value

-See more on whole life insurance, the other form of permanent life insurance that’s better if you don’t want to change your premium/payout amount.
+See more on whole life insurance, which is the other form of permanent life insurance that's better if you don't want to change your premium/payout.

 A portion of the premiums you pay will be allocated into the cash value account within your policy.
 With universal life insurance, you'll have more investment choices for the cash value.
 This can give you more potential to grow your cash value, but may also increase your risk.